|Gold rush in Nicaragua: Rio San Juan, Lake Nicargua and Granada|

 Day 3 Kayaking to Guácimo Lodge via El Castillo Fortress|BLD

-Today your kayak adventure starts with a 16 kilometre, five hour paddle to Guacimo Lodge, located on the edge of the Indio Maíz Biosphere Reserve.
-En route, halfway, you visit the Fortress of the Immaculate Conception, located on the southern bank of the San Juan River.
-El Castillo was built along the San Juan River in order to defend against pirate attacks upon the colonial town of Granada.
+Today your kayak adventure starts with a journey along the river to Guacimo Lodge, located on the edge of the Indio Maíz Biosphere Reserve.
+Along the way you'll visit the Fortress of the Immaculate Conception, located on the southern bank of the San Juan River.
+El Castillo was built along the river in order to defend against pirate attacks on the colonial town of Granada.

 Destination Info: Bartola